A note on the growth factor in Gaussian elimination for Higham matrices: Introduction

-where the matrix $A$ is a complex symmetric matrix.
-This kind of linear systems (\ref{eq:1.1}) arise from different physical applications, for example, in modeling electromagnetic waves under the assumption of time-harmonic variation in the electromagnetic fields, Helmholtz's equations with a complex shift (see, e.g., \cite{DLHD,YAE,MFA}) etc. Moreover, the complex-valued linear system (\ref{eq:1.1}) can be directly generated in the field of lattice quantum chromo dynamics (QCD), where a model of the interactions of fermions (or quarks) on a lattice is given in terms of a complex-valued gauge field that directly leads to the linear system (\ref{eq:1.1}) (see, \cite{JSI,JBM}).
-In addition, this complex symmetric linear system also arises in centered difference discretization of the $R_{22}$-Pad\'{e} approximations in the time integration of parabolic partial differential equations (\cite{OAK}) and in direct frequency domain analysis of an $n$-degree-of-freedom ($n$-DOF) linear system (\cite{AFF}).
-There are some examples of scientific applications in \cite{ZZB}.
-Therefore, researches on numerical solutions of the linear system (\ref{eq:1.1}) are greatly needed.
+with the coefficient matrix $A\in\mathbb{C}^{n\times n}$ and $b \in \mathbb{C}^{n}$.
+Such linear systems (\ref{eq:1.1}) arise from different physical applications, for example, modeling electromagnetic waves under the assumption of time-harmonic variation in electromagnetic fields, Maxwell (or Helmholtz) equations utilized a complex shift \cite{Erlangga04,Gu2015}.
+Moreover, the complex-valued linear system (\ref{eq:1.1}) can be directly generated from the centered difference discretization of the $R_{22}$-Pad\'{e} approximations in the time integration of parabolic partial differential equations (PDEs) \cite{OAK} and in direct frequency domain analysis of an $n$-degree-of-freedom linear system \cite{AFF,Simoncini02}.
+In addition, there are some other matrix computational problems \cite{Frommer08,Arbenz04,BEREUX05,sssx} that involve the solution of a linear system (\ref{eq:1.1}).
+Therefore, the research on (sparse) direct and iterative solvers for the linear system (\ref{eq:1.1}) is highly needed.

 Next, for convenience, let $M_{n}(\mathbb{C})$ denote the set of $n\times n$ complex matrices and $A$ be a nonsingular matrix in $M_{n}(\mathbb{C})$. $\lambda_{1}$ and $\lambda_{n}$ are the largest and smallest eigenvalues of $A^{\ast} A$, respectively.